 The first known print advertisement is really a bronze plate from the tenth century in China, which promotes the services of a man named Mister Jinan Liu who makes the best needles that are “ready for use in no time.”

 From the development of the printing press and radio to the television and, at last, the internet, there have been a few significant turning points in history.
+At the same time, radio advertising began to fade away as television commercials came to dominate advertising revenues.

 The days of posting yellowing bills in the town square and possibly waiting months for the appropriate customers to pass by on foot or by bicycle to view them are long gone.
 Rather, we have created advanced programmatic technology that enables hundreds of advertising bids to be exchanged in real time, between numerous partners, in a matter of milliseconds.